twr/msie2vbox/README.markdown

 # Introduction
 msie2vbox creates VirtualBox machines from the Microsoft Application Compatibility VPC images that Microsoft provide for testing websites in Internet Explorer versions 6, 7 or 8.
-The application only supports downloading and installing the Windows XP VPC image.
+This application only supports downloading and installing the Windows XP VPC image.
 This image defaults to IE6 but contains shortcuts to update to IE7 or IE8.
 It is recommended that a local copy of the downloaded VPC image be kept to make creating subsequent VirtualBox VMs quicker.

 To run msie2vbox, just execute in a shell.